Until He Appeared

 In true poetic fashion, Cappeau captures the gospel metaphors of light coming into the darkness with the first line.
 Even though it is night, the stars are brightly shining.
 For the Savior to be born at night speaks to the human condition that so desperately needs Him.
 We stumble in the darkness without that Light.
 The poet goes on to describe just what sort of darkness we are living in.
 Without the Savior’s light, we dwell in sin and error-- pining.

 Pining isn’t a word I’ve ever used on my own.
 I remember the older men in my life using it, usually like this: “Quit pining after that girl!”
 It is a word for suffering and waiting, longing for the return of something that is missed.
 Cappeau lifts our bleak circumstances to the front of his poem.
 We long for something to be made right even if we can’t put our finger on what that is specifically.
 Darkness often hides the particular.

 We lie in sin and error, pining even now, until He appeared-- the Savior.
-And when He appeared every soul could begin to see its worth.
+And when He appeared, every soul could begin to see its worth.
 We save what we value.
 What we will do to save something ascribes its worth to the one who saves it.
-Think of your great grandfather’s toolbox, or your great-great grandmother’s chest of drawers-- how important are those things to your family?
+Think of your great-great grandmother’s chest of drawers, or as in my case, my grandfather’s old carbide miner’s lamp-- how important are those things to your family?
 I would never know the worth of my soul until I consider how far the Savior will go to save it.
 What is the price He would pay?
 That’s the worth.

 Jesus constantly, surely as an infant, placed His very life in the security of His Father’s hands.
-Jesus lived humbly dependent upon the Father’s provision and deeply satisfied with the Father’s purpose for His life.
-‘Til He appeared, no soul could truly know its worth; no life could know the purpose for which it was formed.
+Jesus lived humbly dependent upon the Father’s provision, and deeply satisfied with the Father’s purpose for His life.
+‘Til He appeared, no soul could truly know its worth, no life the purpose for which it was formed.
 But now we can.
 For God so loved the world.
 He came.
+Merry Christmas!